TokyoQ/gamingedits/README.md

-# bankedits
+# gamingedits

-This little bot will watch Wikipedia for edits from an IP address from one of the world's largest banks and will [tweet](https://twitter.com/bankedits) when it notices one.
+This little bot will watch Wikipedia for edits from an IP address from companies in the gaming industry and will [tweet](https://twitter.com/gamingeditsbot) when it notices one.

-You can find the list of banks under watch listed below.
+You can find the list of companies under watch listed below.

 Inspired and powered by [anon](https://github.com/edsu/anon).

 ## Pull Requests

-Feel free to raise a pull request to add additional banks.
+Feel free to raise a pull request to add additional companies.
 Use the below format in [ranges.yaml](ranges.yaml).

-    mybankname:
+    companyname:
     # ASN num
     - 143.231.0.0/22

 These will be converted into [ranges.json](ranges.json) once deployed to the bot.

-## Media coverage

-Bankedits has been mentioned in the [Wall Street Journal](https://www.wsj.com/articles/what-do-bankers-do-online-edit-wikipedia-11557306722)

 ## Finding / Confirming IP Ranges